awsdocs/amazon-transcribe-developer-guide/doc_source/example_transcribe_StartMedicalTranscriptionJob_section.md

 };
 run();
 ```
-+  Find instructions and more code on [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javascriptv3/example_code/transcribe#code-examples)\.
 +  For more information, see [AWS SDK for JavaScript Developer Guide](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/transcribe-medical-examples-section.html#transcribe-start-medical-transcription)\.
 +  For API details, see [StartMedicalTranscriptionJob](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-transcribe/classes/startmedicaltranscriptionjobcommand.html) in *AWS SDK for JavaScript API Reference*\.

 ------

-For a complete list of AWS SDK developer guides and code examples, including help getting started and information about previous versions, see [Using this service with an AWS SDK](getting-started-sdk.md#sdk-general-information-section)\.
+For a complete list of AWS SDK developer guides and code examples, see [Using this service with an AWS SDK](getting-started-sdk.md#sdk-general-information-section)\.
+This topic also includes information about getting started and details about previous SDK versions\.